rishabhrajkapoor/Arthropod-HGT-Chimeras/README.md

 download genome from ncbi (refseq accession is the parameter).
 ### get_cds_by_scaffold.sh
 Filter each genome using GFF3 and fasta: throw out all scaffolds < 100 kb but add back mitochondria.
 Takes genome name
-### Concat.sh
+### concat.sh
-Merge all into a single fasta, appending  assembly name to each prot accession
+Merge all protein predictions into a single fasta, appending  assembly name to each prot accession
 ### mmseq2_makedb.sh
 convert fasta into an mmseqs2 database
 ### mmseq2_cluster80.sh